How to Increase Your Internet Speed?

 Any home Wifi Broadcasting kit comes equipped with the basic provisions of a signals router and a modem; both of which work in unison to deliver a strong wireless Internet signal in your home.
 But these technologies (like the mythical phoenix) are short-lived and undergo many cycles of rebirth in the form of new firmware or security-protocol updates after every couple of years.

 These updates correspond (and cater to) the demands of new varieties of multimedia content available on the Internet, and for off-site use; and so in order to enjoy them it becomes necessary to have them installed.
 You should know that the older range of wireless standards (the A, B, G and N subtypes) have now been replaced with the latest AC variety – which is well suited to downloading large files and streaming continuous bouts of HD content.

-You can avail an instantaneous speed boost by checking up on your current standard status, and upscaling to the latest one.
+You can avail of an instantaneous speed boost by checking up on your current standard status and upscaling to the latest one.

 2. Locate a relatively ‘Free’ Wireless Frequency

 With the large influx of signals-emitting devices in our homes (all of which may be operating on the same frequency), we run the risk of obstructing our router’s WiFi signals.
 This can collectively cause WiFi speeds to diminish substantially, and maybe particularly noticeable in the slowing download rates experienced with every online surfing task.
 Oftentimes, it is our neighbors’ WiFi routers (which again may be broadcasting their signals over the same channel), that could be causing the interference.
 In order to alleviate all of these problems, it may be a good idea to conduct a probing frequency search in the immediate vicinity of one’s home – and locating a channel without any other devices operating on it.